Dasewasia10/IdolyPride-API/README.md

   }
   ```

-- Delete a card by ID:
+- Delete a card by id:
   ```bash
   DELETE /api/card/1
   ```